IgnacioGoldchluk/IgnacioGoldchluk.github.io/content/blog/identify-n1-queries.md

 - 20 queries (1 per `Player`) to fetch the related `PlayTime` records.
 - 400 queries (20 per `PlayTime`) to fetch the `Game` records.

-We got an N+1 problem, or in this case an N^2 problem.
+Looks like we have an N+1 problem, well actually an N^2 problem.

 ### Solution

 #### prefetch_related for one to many
-Let's start from the easiest part.
+Let's start with the easiest part.
 We can fetch all the `PlayTime` records in a single query with the `prefetch_related` method. `prefetch_related` works by performing a single query for all the related objects separately and then joins the result in Python.

 Let's add a `prefetch_related("playtimes")` to the `queryset` atribute of our view
 ```py